GeoDS/Auto-RSA-HPSA/README.md

 The expected outputs are three figures of RSAs at different stages and the final census tract cluster membership file.

 ### HPSA scoring
-The HPSA scoring process is completed using ArcGIS toolboxes, which cover 5 data processing tools and 2 scoring tools.
-More constructions can be found in this document (https://docs.google.com/document/d/11hDoePE8HM790ZqZi_649BpIPD9wmO5RM8DxPh5d6yQ/edit?usp=sharing).
+The HPSA scoring process is completed using ArcGIS toolboxes, which cover 5 data processing tools and 5 scoring tools, including primary care, mental care, and dental care HPSAs.
+More instructions on running the toolboxes can be found in this document (https://docs.google.com/document/d/11hDoePE8HM790ZqZi_649BpIPD9wmO5RM8DxPh5d6yQ/edit?usp=sharing).